georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-sum-aggregation.md

     "hat_prices": {
       "sum": {
         "field": "price",
-        "missing": 100
+        "missing": 100 <1>
       }
     }
   }
 }
 ```

+%  TEST[setup:sales]

 ## Histogram fields [search-aggregations-metrics-sum-aggregation-histogram-fields]

-When sum is computed on [histogram fields](/reference/elasticsearch/mapping-reference/histogram.md), the result of the aggregation is the sum of all elements in the `values` array multiplied by the number in the same position in the `counts` array.
+When sum is computed on [histogram fields](histogram.md), the result of the aggregation is the sum of all elements in the `values` array multiplied by the number in the same position in the `counts` array.

 For example, for the following index that stores pre-aggregated histograms with latency metrics for different networks: